glasgowm148/ergonaut-handbook/Community/Comparisons/CKB.md

 ## Key Takeaways

 1. Ergo is more focused on financial contracts, while Nervos CKB is designed as a general platform for various use cases.
-2. Both use PoW consensus, but Ergo is GPU-friendly and outsource-resistant, while CKB is ASIC-friendly.
+2. Both use PoW consensus, but Ergo is GPU-friendly, while CKB is ASIC-friendly.
 3. Ergo uses a DSL (ErgoScript) for financial contracts, while CKB uses a more general RISC-V based VM.
 4. Ergo's UTXO (Box) has built-in token support, while CKB's UTXO (Cell) requires separate token contracts.
 5. Ergo uses NiPoPoW and AVL+ tree for light clients, while CKB will use Flyclient with state tree design undetermined.